jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: Do you have a dentist you can recommend?

-A: I use one in Mexico because I don't [unintelligible].
+A: I use one in Mexico because I don't just...

+Q: Somebody local?

+A: No.

 Q: [unintelligible]